The application cycle for 2023 is closed. We will begin accepting applications again in January 2024.

 Typically, applications are accepted from late January to mid-April.
 Our selection committee reviews the applications and narrows the field to the top submissions.
-Then The Wilderness Society’s Governing Council reviews those applications and a winner is selected about mid-July.
+The Wilderness Society’s Governing Council then reviews those applications and selects the recipient in mid-July.

 The recipient may be liable for income tax on the scholarship.
 Please consult with your tax advisor on the proper treatment of the award.

 Additional funding may be available to pay travel expenses for the recipient to work with staff members of The Wilderness Society on this project.
 TWS wishes to encourage the publication of this work in an academic journal or other appropriate medium and has additional funds to help cover expenses of publishing and publicizing the final paper.

 Progress and Final Reports